livemanlybeach/livemanlybeach.github.io_jekyll/about.md

 permalink: /about/
 ---

-If you like the photos you see on [LiveManlyBeach](http://www.livemanlybeach.com) please consider making a donation via paypal
+If you like the photos and videos you see on [LiveManlyBeach](http://www.livemanlybeach.com) please consider making a donation via paypal

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">